This post contains affiliate links.

 Writers who are diligent about studying the craft often immerse themselves in books that focus on writing tools and techniques.
 Sometimes we forget to look at authors who have gone before us by reading memoirs, biographies, and autobiographies.
 These works can provide valuable insight into what it means to be a writer.
 Poemcrazy shows us what it means to be a poet.

 This is a book I recommend to anyone who’s interested in exploring poetry or refining their language skills.
-It’s fun, inspiring, informative, and will breath fresh life into your poetry and writing practices.
+It’s fun, inspiring, informative, and will breathe fresh life into your poetry and writing practices.